 The small chain of islands of which Santo Oloroso is the most notable member is thought to be most at risk.
 That island's volcano has never been entirely quiet, and soon it could see a mighty spewing forth of fire to rival the last days of Sodom and Gomorrah.
-Fortunately, the island is inhabited only by the Diaho native people.
+Fortunately, the island is inhabited only by natives.